 - a.
 Link with local and regional groups standing in solidarity with immigrants and refugees - b.
 Actively welcome and protect refugees with Episcopal Migration Ministries: episcopalmigrationministries.org - c.
-Consult with experienced groups like Interfaith Movement for Human Integrity, Episcopal Diocese of Los Angeles and the Episcopal Sanctuary Task Force in California, Welcoming Congregations/Guardian Angels Network of the Evangelical Lutheran Church in America and others to learn how your church can offer protection and sanctuary to people targeted by anti-immigrant bias - d.
-Sign up for advocacy alerts from the Episcopal Public Policy Network, which tracks immigration and refugee-related policy at the federal level.
+Consult with experienced groups like Interfaith Movement for Human Integrity, Episcopal Sanctuary Task Force in California, Welcoming Congregations/Guardian Angels Network and others to learn how your church can offer protection and sanctuary to people targeted by anti-immigrant bias - d.
+Sign up for advocacy alerts from the Episcopal Public Policy Network (EPPN), which tracks immigration and refugee-related policy at the federal level.
 Learn more at episcopalchurch.org/OGR.